Tipped Employee Lawyer in Chicago

 If an employee’s tips combined with the employer’s direct wages of at least $2.13 an hour do not equal the minimum hourly wage — $7.25 an hour effective 7/24/09 — the employer must make up the difference.

 *** Important Note*** Many state laws have tip credit laws that are stricter than the federal FLSA.
-For example, the State of Illinois requires employers to pay 60% of the applicable Illinois minimum wage of $8.25 per hour.
-Effective July 1, 2010, the tip credit rate in Illinois is at least $4.95 per hour.
+For example, the State of Illinois requires employers to pay 60% of the applicable Illinois minimum wage of $9.25 per hour.
+Effective January 1, 2020, the tip credit rate in Illinois is at least $5.55 per hour.
+City and County ordinances may set even higher minimum wage rates for tipped employees.